 Prior to joining UCLan, Dr Alsford was Research Fellow at the Oriental Institute, Czech Academy of Sciences as part of a research project titled: Power and Strategies of Social and Political Order of which his contribution was primarily the continuation of his work on comparative Taiwan social history.
 A core part of this project explored the formation and development of urban spaces in the Asia Pacific region.

 Dr Sojin Lim is Senior Lecturer and Course Leader in both MA North Korean Studies and MA Asia Pacific Studies within the School of Languages and Global Studies, at the University of Central Lancashire (UCLan).
 She also works as Deputy Director of the International Institute of Korean Studies (IKSU), and Chair of the Northern England Policy Centre for the Asia Pacific (NEPCAP).
-Dr Lim welcomes proposals for doctoral research on inter-Korea development policy, development assistance to North Korea, or a comparative studies of fragile state development.
+Dr Lim welcomes proposals for doctoral research on inter-Korea development policy, development assistance to North Korea, effective and accountable institution development, global norms and accountability, South-South Cooperation and Triangular Cooperation, or a comparative studies of fragile state development.
 Prior to joining UCLan, Dr Lim worked for aid agencies as senior research fellow with hands-on field experiences.
 She also worked as external lecturer in universities in Korea.
 Dr Lim has conducted various projects with international organisations as well.
 She obtained a BA and a MA from Ewha Womans University, and a PhD from the Institute for Development Policy and Management (IDPM) at the University of Manchester.
 Dr Lim’s research interests lie at development studies, area studies, public policy, and political economy: development experience of South Korea; development assistance to North Korea; transformation of state system; institutional development and public policy in developing countries; global norms and compliance.
 Please view Sojin’s full biography.